 Cons: Fewer streaming-optimized servers; some features behind paywall.

 Ideal for: Privacy-first users who still want decent streaming.
-The Ultimate Guide to the Best VPN for OPNsense in 2026: Top Picks, Setups, and Performance

 - How to set up a VPN on a Sony Bravia TV step-by-step